 by Rob Cox, July 22, 2011

 With the use of some simple tools, and some simple cementitious product, small tile repair jobs can be done in a short amount of time.
-Larger runs of several feet, or entire sides of the pool, can also be done by the pool owner, although more tile repair time and materials will be needed.
+Larger runs of several feet, or entire sides of the pool, can also be done by the pool owner.
+However, more time and materials will be needed.

 Step 1: Remove loose tile with a small flathead screwdriver or chisel.
 Remove the grout stuck onto the sides of the pieces with small pliers.
-Also remove, with a small, sharp screwdriver, any old grout that remains stuck to the edge of the tile that remains affixed to the pool wall.
+Using a small, sharp screwdriver, remove any old grout that remains stuck to the edge of the tile that's still attached to the pool wall.

-If there are cracks in the beam (the area of the pool wall behind the tile), these should be opened up, and filled with hydraulic cement, pushing the cement as far back as possible into the crack.
+If there are cracks in the beam (the area of the pool wall behind the tile), these should be opened up and filled with hydraulic cement, pushing the cement as far as possible into the crack.
 Pay attention to large cracks in the beam, as these are likely the cause of the tile coming off in the first place.
-In cases of extreme beam damage, expect your tile repair to only last a year or two, unless and until the larger issues are dealt with.
+In cases of extreme beam damage, expect your tile repair to only last a year or two unless the larger issues are dealt with.
 In worst cases, this involves removing the coping stones, and replacing the top portion of the wall - but that is a subject for another blog post.

 If the beam area is uneven, with missing chunks of material, these should also be filled in with a pool plaster mix or hydraulic cement (without aggregate), so that we have a smooth base to set the tile against.
-Important not to build up this area too much, so that your new tile will be even with the tile on either side.
-Also important if possible, to preserve the "ledge" of plaster at the bottom of the tile.
+It is important to not build up this area too much.
+Otherwise, your new tile will be uneven with the tile on either side.
+If possible, another important tip is to try to preserve the "ledge" of plaster at the bottom of the tile.
 This helps support the tile while the mortar dries.

-Step 3: Mix up a small batch of Thin Set Mortar, I use EZ Patch #3, Thin Set for Pool Tile Repair.
-Wet the area that you will be tiling, before applying the thin set.
-After mixing to a spreadable consistency, something like Peanut Butter (creamy, not chunky!), use a notched trowel to spread the mix in an even, thin coating.
-If some drops in the pool, it will dissolve - if not, use the pool brush during clean-up to brush off any clumps.
+Step 3: Mix up a small batch of Thin Set Mortar.
+I use EZ Patch #3, Thin Set for Pool Tile Repair.
+Wet the area that you will be tiling before applying the Thin Set.
+After mixing to a spreadable consistency, something like creamy Peanut Butter, use a notched trowel to spread the mix in an even, thin coating.
+If some drops in the pool, it will dissolve; if not, use the pool brush during clean-up to brush off any clumps.